Enzo-Claeyssen/Q-Learning_for_Tic_Tac_Toe/README.md

 # DeepRLTesting
-Using DeepRL to create an AI able to play generalized versions of Power4 and TicTacToe
+Using RL and DeepRL algorithms to create models able to play generalized versions of Power4 and TicTacToe

 ## How to use ?

+- Download the zip of the lastest release
+- Unzip
+- Open shell within "DeepRLTesting" folder
+- Type make

 #### First time use ?
 Generates doc + runs the program.
-- Use make command
+- make

 #### Creating docs
 Generates doc of the project.